 The sublime beauty of the Monterey Peninsula continues down the coast through Big Sur.
 Though best known for romantic getaways and wellness retreats, it’s also a wonderful place for families to unwind and connect in nature.
 We share our favorite Big Sur adventures here.

 On the northern side of Monterey Bay, you’ll find this amazing coastal city that’s well worth a visit.
 Families love this environmentally-conscious surf town with its wide sandy beaches.
 It also happens to be home to the iconic Giant Dipper roller coaster.
 Check out our favorite Santa Cruz stops here.

 Tip: If you need to rent a car for your trip, check out Discover Cars.
 They compare car rental deals from several companies to find the best price.
 And they include all fees, taxes, and extras in the quote so there are no big surprises when you pick up your car.

 Where to Stay in Monterey with Kids

 This is where we stayed during our Monterey trip for Bug’s 2nd birthday.
 We liked that the hotel was welcoming to kids but still a nice getaway for grown-ups too.
-Families enjoy the outdoor pool, kid-friendly eats, and a library with materials for all ages.
-The pirate program with its welcome gifts for kids has been temporarily suspended, but hopefully, it will return soon.
+Families enjoy the outdoor pool and kid-friendly eats.
+It’s less than a 5-minute walk to Fisherman’s Wharf and about a mile to Cannery Row.
 Monterey vendors like Adventures by Sea and Sea Cars also have shops set up here, making it a convenient home base.